Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hue Quang Tower Garden in Yen Tu belongs to the Yen Tu - Vinh Nghiem - Con Son relic and scenic complex.
 Photo: Minh Cuong

-The dossier of the Yen Tu - Vinh Nghiem - Con Son relic and scenic complex is the first dossier located in three provinces, with 6 special national relic sites and 32 relic sites strictly protected under the Law on Cultural Heritage.
+The dossier of the Yen Tu - Vinh Nghiem - Con Son relic and landscape complex is the first dossier located in three provinces, with 6 special national relic sites and 32 relic sites strictly protected under the Law on Cultural Heritage.

 The outstanding feature of the relic complex is the presence of many religious and spiritual structures worshiping gods and national heroes, especially cultural relics related to the Truc Lam Zen sect and Buddhist Emperor Tran Nhan Tong.